hikeventures/hikeventures.github.io/_posts/trips/2017-08-13-Hemavan-Tarnaby.markdown

 ## Packrafting Desaster ... almost

-Caj and Jeremie rescued Caj's backpack in the river which got stuck on a stone.
+Caj and Jeremie rescued Caj's backpack from the river which got stuck on a stone a few kilometers after Caj capsized and shortly before a bridge where Caj was able to cross the river again and get back to our side.

 <amp-img src="https://farm5.staticflickr.com/4376/36365269601_88bef21bb4_k.jpg" width="2048" height="774" alt="Whitewater River Safety Packrafting" layout="responsive"></amp-img>